-PBGC will pay retirement benefits for more than 1,400 current and future retirees of Interfaith Medical Center, which operates a 287-bed hospital in Brooklyn, N.Y.
+PBGC will pay retirement benefits for more than 1,600 current and future retirees at Hovensa LLC, which owns an oil refinery and oil storage terminal in the U.S. Virgin Islands.

-PBGC will pay all pension benefits earned by Interfaith Medical's retirees up to the legal limit of about $55,840 for a 65-year-old.
+PBGC will pay all pension benefits earned by the plan's retirees up to the legal limit of $60,136 a year for a 65-year-old.

 Retirees will continue to get benefits without interruption, and future retirees can apply for benefits as soon as they are eligible.

 Do you receive a benefit from PBGC?
 If so, all or a portion of your benefit may be taxable.
 Each year, we report this information to the IRS and send you an IRS Form 1099-R that details the amount you received the previous year.

 We'll mail your 2014 Form 1099-R to your address on file by Monday, February 2, 2015.
 If you don't receive your form soon after February 2, 2015, you may request a duplicate.
 Here's how:

 - Use our online service, MyPBA, to view and print a copy of your 1099-R tax form for the most recent tax year.

 - Call PBGC's Customer Contact Center to request a form by mail.
 The number is 1-800-400-7242.

 When calling, remember to have your customer ID (PDF) or Social Security number, plan name and case number to help expedite the request.